silnrsi/pysilfont/docs/technical.md

 -   -p, --params
 -   -l, --log

 so these do not need to be included in argspec.

+With -l, --log, this is still often set in argspec to create default log file names:
+- If specified in argspec (with a default), a log file is always created and -l is only used to override the default name
+- If not specified in arspec, a log file is only created when -l is used

 #### doit() function
 The main code of the script is in the doit() function.

 The name is just by convention - it just needs to match what is passed to execute() at the end of the script.
 The execute() function passes an args object to doit() containing:
-- An entry for each command-line argument as appropriate based on the full name of the argument
+- An entry for each command-line argument as appropriate, based on the full name of the argument
-  - eg with ``'-v','--version'``, args.version is set to the value given on the command line (or None if no value given).
+  - eg with ``'-v','--version'``, args.version is set.
-  - this includes params, quiet and log added by the framework, but see below for params
+  - Values are set for every entry in argspec, plus params, quiet and log added by the framework
+  - If no value is given on the command-line and the argument has no default then None is used.
 - logger for the loggerobj()
 - clarguments for a list of what was actually specified on the command line
 - For parameters:
   - params is a list of what parameters, if any, were specified on the command line
   - paramsobj is the  parameters object containing all [parameter](parameters.md) details

-The final lines
+#### The final lines

 These should always be:
 ```